 But given the plaintiff’s allegation that she was a “repeat victim of sex trafficking,” the judge said the “continuing tort doctrine” applied.
 This rule provides that when a tort is ongoing, the four-year clock does not begin to run until the “the last element constituting the cause of action occurs.”
 Since the plaintiff said the sex trafficking stopped in 2016, her 2019 lawsuit was timely filed.

 Regarding the premises liability claim itself, the defense raised several arguments for dismissal that Judge Steele rejected.
 One notable argument involved the plaintiff’s claim for “negligent rescue.”
 Essentially, the plaintiff maintains the defendants had a duty to “to make safe a dangerous condition at the [hotel] and to rescue their hotel guests, specifically Plaintiff S.Y., from the peril they created.”
 Judge Steele noted that under the common law, a person typically has no duty to “rescue a stranger” from criminal activity.
 But there is an exception for “innkeepers,” i.e. hotel operators, to render aid to guests they know–or have reason to know–are ill or injured.
 On that basis, Judge Steele said the plaintiff could proceed with this claim.

 Speak with a Florida Personal Injury Lawyer Today

 If you have been injured on a commercial property due to the negligence or misconduct of the owner, you have the right to take legal action and seek financial compensation.
-To speak with a knowledgeable Boca Raton premises liability attorney, contact the Leifer Law Firm today to schedule a free consultation.
+To speak with a knowledgeable Boca Raton premises liability attorney, Contact Leifer & Ramirez today to schedule a free consultation.